 Incremental Large Early Release Frequency Deficit (ILERFD)

-The ILERFD is used to evaluate the significance of a finding under the following conditions: (1) an impact on containment integrity from or concurrent with the maintenance activity occurs, (2) this impact is/was not qualitatively assessed, and (3) the impact is/was quantitatively assessed, but not adequately.
+The ILERFD is used to evaluate the significance of a finding under the following conditions: (1) an impact on containment integrity from or concurrent with the maintenance activity occurs, or the RICT, SFCP, 10 CFR 50.69, NFPA 805 condition occurs, (2) this impact is/was not qualitatively assessed, and (3) the impact is/was quantitatively assessed, but not adequately.
 Under these conditions the ILERFD is meaningful and is that portion of the ILERF defined as the difference between the actual maintenance-configuration-specific LERF (called ILERFactual for purposes of this definition) and the maintenance-related ILERF as originally and inadequately assessed by the licensee (ILERFflawed).
 Therefore, the ILERFD=ILERFactual− ILERFflawed.
 Note that if the licensee has failed to assess maintenance risk entirely when required (i.e., there is no licensee risk assessment) and there is an impact on containment integrity from or concurrent with the maintenance activity, this impact can be neither qualitatively nor quantitatively assessed.
 Therefore, the ILERFD will be equal to the entire value of the ILERF.
 The safety significance of the licensee’s underestimate (or lack of estimate) of the Level-II risk (i.e., ILERFD) may also be determined by means of this SDP, if appropriate.

 Incremental Large Early Release Probability (ILERP)